 - Displaying the Czech flag

 - Verified payments methods i.e. Visa, Maestro cards, PayPal etc.

 - About us page and contact details (with a Czech address and phone number)

 These factors will play a key role in influencing your online visitors’ decision-making processes.

-Another important aspect for Czechs is that there’s a wide range of delivery options.
+Another important aspect for Czechs is that there is a wide range of delivery options.
 Most customers prefer free personal collection or delivery by Czech post.
 Online payment is one of the less popular options.

 The recent facts and figures presented by Ecommerce Europe show that the internet is one of the fastest growing sectors in the Czech Republic.
 The Czech online market, although challenging, is a lucrative option that no e-retailer interested in Central/Eastern Europe should overlook.
-It is interesting to note that global ecommerce leaders like Amazon and eBay aren’t present in the Czech Republic at the moment, but how long will it take?
+It is interesting to note that global e-commerce leaders like Amazon and eBay are not present in the Czech Republic at the moment, but how long will it take?

 Latest posts by Jitka Jizerova (see all)

 - SEO differences between Google, Baidu, Yandex and Naver - January 30, 2019